 Compound semiconductor devices can be used to perform individual functions as discrete devices, such as solar cells, HB LEDs, VCSELs, MR sensors and RF materials.
 Compound semiconductor devices can also be combined into integrated circuits, such as transmitters, receivers and alphanumeric displays.
 Although compound semiconductors are more expensive to manufacture than silicon-based devices, electronics manufacturers are increasingly integrating compound semiconductor devices into their products in order to achieve higher performance in applications targeted for a wide variety of markets.
-These include satellite communications, data communications, telecommunications, wireless and lighting.
+These include satellite communications, data communications, telecommunications, wireless communications, consumer and automotive electronics, computers and peripherals and lighting.